codefellows/code-challenges/reconstructed-flight-path/README.md

 **Inputs**

-* A PlaneTicket with origin "JFK" and destination "IAD"
+* A PlaneTicket with origin "New York City" and destination "Washington, DC"
-* A PlaneTicket with origin "SFO" and destination "JFK"
+* A PlaneTicket with origin "San Francisco" and destination "New York City"
-* A PlaneTicket with origin "SEA" and destination "SFO"
+* A PlaneTicket with origin "Seattle" and destination "San Francisco"
-* A PlaneTicket with origin "IAD" and destination "ORD"
+* A PlaneTicket with origin "Washington, DC" and destination "Chicago"

 **Outputs**

-* [ "SEA", "SFO", "JFK", "IAD", "ORD" ]
+* [ "Seattle", "San Francisco", "New York City", "Washington, DC", "Chicago" ]

 ## Notes